wilton-gallego/signoz-truechange/docs/contributing/go/integration.md

 ### Test Suite Design

-Test suites should target functional domains or subsystems within SigNoz.
+Test suites should target functional domains or subsystems within Trueview.
 When designing a test suite, consider these principles:

 - **Functional Cohesion**: Group tests around a specific capability or service boundary
 - **Data Flow**: Follow the path of data through related components